dfk-paris/similARiTy/README.md

     bin/similar index /path/to/other_set other.json
     bin/similar compare base.json other.json out.html

-The command ships with a cmd help, please run
+To list available sub commands, please run

     bin/similar --help

-to see all available sub commands and then show more specific help for each sub command with e.g.
+and then show more specific help for each sub command with e.g.

     bin/similar index --help